 The VIP concept was created by Professor Ed Coyle at Georgia Tech, but has since extended to around 70 HE institutions all over the world.
 The University of Bath is the first university in England to develop its own VIP programme.

-In 2020/21, 150 students took part in VIPs at the University of Bath.
-Our nine project teams were led by 12 academic members of staff.
+In 2021/22, 160 students took part in VIPs at the University of Bath.
+Our eleven project teams were led by 16 academic members of staff.

 VIPS are currently extra curricular but some departments are including credit bearing VIPs in their curriculum through curriculum transformation.

 Hear from the University of Bath students, academics, and members of staff, as well as industry employers as they reflect on the development of Vertically Integrated Projects (VIPs) at the University of Bath.

 'I enjoyed meeting like-minded people and it gives me hope that the University will meet climate targets.' — VIP student, 2020/21

 VIP students have an opportunity to make a difference to the world around them.
 VIP teams at the University of Bath work proactively on issues related to the United Nations’ Sustainable Development Goals (SDGs) at global and local community levels.